sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/2000 - tfidf.md

 title: "TFIDF"
 hidden: false
 ---
-Classifies fields by comparing them to sample snippets of text that you provide.
+Classifies fields by comparing them to sample snippets of free text that you provide.
 For example, for a source field like this:

 ```json
 {